Resilience In The Workplace - People Development Magazine

 Resilient employees are more adaptable

 No industry is immune to change.
-In fact, over the last decade or so, it could be said that the world is changing faster than our ability to adapt.
-As such, companies that are able to adapt seamlessly are more likely to not only survive the disruption in their business or industry, but also prosper when many others are finding it difficult to stay afloat.
+In fact, over the last decade or so, the world is changing faster than our ability to adapt.
+As such, companies that are able to adapt seamlessly are more likely not only to survive the disruption in their business or industry but also to prosper when many others are finding it difficult to stay afloat.

 Highly adaptable employees are better equipped to deal with unexpected changes and attune to new ways of doing things, and that adaptability comes with resilience.
-They are open-minded and flexible, and are able to adjust themselves based on the demands that come with shifting circumstances.
+They are open-minded and flexible, and are able to adapt to the demands that come with shifting circumstances.

 Adaptable employees also find it easier to deal with unexpected events.
 They are solution-oriented in a way that helps the company successfully navigate rough patches.